Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: The population-orbit superposition method

 \subsection{Creating an orbit-superposition model}

 This paper follows the same approach as \citet{vdB2008} and \citet{Zhu2018b}.
-We take three steps to create an orbit-superposition Schwarzschild's model for a galaxy: (1) constructing the gravitational potential, (2) sampling and integrating orbits, and (3) solving the orbit weights by fitting the observational data, which includes 2D surface brightness, 3D luminosity density distribution, and kinematic data.\\
+We took three steps to create an orbit-superposition Schwarzschild model for a galaxy: (1) We constructed the gravitational potential, (2) sampled and integrated orbits, and (3) solved the orbit weights by fitting the observational data, which included the 2D surface brightness, the 3D luminosity density distribution, and kinematic data.\\

-The galaxy's gravitational potential is generated by the combination of a triaxial stellar component, a dark matter halo, and a central supermassive black hole which is treated as a point source.
-To calculate the stellar potential, the galaxy's surface brightness is first fitted by the Multi-Gaussian Expansion (MGE) formalism \citep{Emsellem1994,Cappellari2002}.
-The 3D luminosity density is then deprojected from the 2D MGE by setting the viewing angles $(\theta,\phi,\psi)$.
-By multiplying the 3D luminosity density by the mass-to-light ratio $M_*/L$, the stellar mass distribution is calculated, and subsequently the stellar gravitational potential is derived by solving Poisson's equation.
-The dark matter potential is described by a spherical Navarro–Frenk–White (NFW) profile \citep{Navarro1996}, which has two free parameters, the enclosed halo mass $M_{\rm 200}$ within the virial radius and the dark matter concentration $c$.
-The viewing angles $(\theta,\phi,\psi)$ are transformed to the galaxy's intrinsic triaxial shapes: the axis ratios $p=b/a$, $q=c/a$, and the compression factor $u$.
-In practise, to reduce degeneracy, the concentration $c$ is fixed following the $M_{\rm 200}-c$ relation from \citet{Dutton2014} and the compression factor is set to $u=0.9999$.
-Thus, there are four free parameters in total: $M_*/L$, $p$, $q$ and $M_{\rm 200}$.\\
+The gravitational potential of the galaxy was generated by combining a triaxial stellar component, a dark matter halo, and a central supermassive black hole that was treated as a point source.
+To calculate the stellar potential, the galaxy surface brightness was first fitted by the multi-Gaussian expansion (MGE) formalism \citep{Emsellem1994,Cappellari2002}.
+The 3D luminosity density was then deprojected from the 2D MGE by setting the viewing angles $(\theta,\phi,\psi)$.
+By multiplying the 3D luminosity density by the mass-to-light ratio $M_*/L$, the stellar mass distribution was calculated, and subsequently the stellar gravitational potential was derived by solving Poisson's equation.
+The dark matter potential was described by a spherical Navarro–Frenk–White (NFW) profile \citep{Navarro1996}, which had two free parameters: the enclosed halo mass $M_{\rm 200}$ within the virial radius, and the dark matter concentration $c$.
+The viewing angles $(\theta,\phi,\psi)$ were transformed into the intrinsic triaxial shapes of the galaxy: the axis ratios $p=b/a$, $q=c/a$, and the compression factor $u$.
+In practice, to reduce degeneracy, the concentration $c$ was fixed following the $M_{\rm 200}-c$ relation from \citet{Dutton2014}, and the compression factor was set to $u=0.9999$.
+Thus, there were four free parameters in total: $M_*/L$, $p$, $q$, and $M_{\rm 200}$.\\